qaware/qaware-blog-source/content/posts/cloud-migration-tooling.md

 However, LLMs also have significant limitations:

-* **Non‑Deterministic**: Results are not guaranteed to be repeatable—an issue for production CI/CD pipelines.
+* **Non‑Deterministic**: Results are not guaranteed to be repeatable, which is an issue for production CI/CD pipelines.
 * **Black‑Box Nature**: Limited transparency into decision‑making and safety guarantees.
 * **Prompt Dependency**: Quality and depth depend heavily on how the user formulates the request.
 Without the right context, LLMs can produce incorrect or incomplete results.